SVMP/svmp.github.io/server-install.md

     $ node bin/server.js

+A sysv init script template can be found [here](https://github.com/SVMP/puppet-svmp-server/blob/master/templates/svmp-init.erb).
+Edit the template to set the `APPLICATION_DIRECTORY` and `LOGFILE` to your liking, then copy it to `/etc/init.d/svmp-server`.

+The script depends on the `forever` tool that can be installed by running

+    # npm install -g forever

 ## Puppet

 A puppet module is available for automated install and configuration of the SVMP server on RHEL and CentOS systems.
 This module can be found in the [puppet-svmp-server](https://github.com/SVMP/puppet-svmp-server) project.

-In addition to installing and configuring the server.
-This module can also install an init script for automatically launching the server at boot.
-It  also has options for managing the install of Node.js and MongoDB as well.
+In addition to installing and configuring the server, the module can also manage the init script, Node.js, and MongoDB as well.